bramley/phplist-plugin-captcha/README.md

 Requires php version 5.2 or later.

 Requires the Securimage package to be installed.
+Also requires the php GD extension to be installed.

 ### Set the plugin directory ###
 You can use a directory outside of the web root by changing the definition of `PLUGIN_ROOTDIR` in config.php.